Ceramic Dictionary

 es: CARA

-Face is the front part of human head, eyes mouth, etc and it also applies to the front part of an object, a tile or plate, etc.
+Face is the front part of human head, eyes, mouth, etc., and it also applies to the front part of an object, a tile or plate, etc.

-Facet: in a dictionary is defined as “many sides of a cut stone or jewel”.
-In ceramics it means to cut or beat a clay object, like a bowl or jar when the clay is soft, so as to form it with many sides.
-Work out the design you want, the size and shape and number of facets and make a bowl with thick walls, turn it upside down and to hold it in place use a chuck.
+Click on the title to see more imagesFacet: in a dictionary is defined as “many sides of a cut stone or jewel”.
+In pottery it means to cut or beat a clay object, like a bowl or jar when the clay is soft, so as to form it with many sides.
+Work out the design you want, the size and shape and number of facets and make a bowl with thick walls, turn it upside down and to hold it in place on to a chuck or banding wheel.

 Measure and mark the spaces of the facets into the soft clay.
 Slice off the parts with a wire cutter or looped modeling tool.
 The drawing shows a bowl with a circular inside, the faceted outside wall is cut away to form a polygon.
 It is attractive and shows the contrast between inside and outside.